krampu1/square/README.md

 </p>

 ## Features
-Еhe program allows you to choose the testing mode of the program.
+The program allows you to choose the testing mode of the program.
 To do this, run the program with the `-d` flag.